Jake Turkington (He/They)

 Mid Ulster Pride

 For two Years Mid Ulster Pride (MUP) have been working towards removing the isolation felt by the rural LGBTQI+ community of Ulster; tackling outdated attitudes towards LGBTQI+ in the education system and working with local councils to create campaigns against homophobic street harassment.
-In September 2020 MUP hosted Irelands first ever rural pride parade despite the pandemic.
+In September 2020 MUP hosted Irelands first ever rural pride parade with coherence to the government guidelines at the time.
 After their first parade I was invited to joined MUP’s committee in November 2020.

 Since then I have been working on projects such as introducing queer literature in to public libraries, working with local government to introduce LGBTQI+ education into schools. film nights, casual graphic content for the social media pages and posters for queer events.